Using local drives on the compute nodes¶

 export TMPDIR

-The problem with Slurm batch jobs and $TMPDIR
+The problem with Slurm batch jobs and $TMPDIR¶

 One change that we have had to overcome regarding Slurm vs SGE is how each queuing system inherits from the submitting

 environment.
-SGE, even on batch jobs, would re-load a users environment and the dynamic $TMPDIR
+SGE, even on batch jobs, would re-load a users environment and the dynamic $TMPDIR setting as above would

-on the compute node.
-Slurm batch jobs, submitted using sbatch
+find the appropriate $TMPDIR on the compute node.
+Slurm batch jobs, submitted using sbatch do not re-load the users

-environment, and inherit from the submit environment, where the $TMPDIR
+environment, and inherit from the submit environment, where the $TMPDIR setting is /tmp.

-A solution, using hqsub
+A solution, using hqsub¶

-shown above to be run on the compute node, such that the $TMPDIR
+shown above to be run on the compute node, such that the $TMPDIR is updated before processing of data occurs.
+This

-on an individual run, or you can set HQSUB_AUTOTMP
+setting can be disabled using --no-autotmp on an individual run, or you can set HQSUB_AUTOTMP environment variable

 to False or 0 in your shell config file to permanently disable the feature.

-In this way, interactive jobs started with salloc
+In this way, interactive jobs started with salloc and batch/array jobs started with hqsub will have the same

-expected $TMPDIR
+expected $TMPDIR settings.

-Using the --local-drive
+Using the --local-drive option of hqsub¶

-also benefits from the updated autotmp setting, assuming the feature has not been
+The --local-drive option of hqsub also benefits from the updated autotmp setting, assuming the feature has not been

 disabled.
-You can still specify a non-dynamic prefix for your hqsub --local-drive
+You can still specify a non-dynamic prefix for your hqsub --local-drive using the --local-prefix option,

-will work as expected with the dynamic $TMPDIR
+but by default, --local-drive pertask and --local-drive shared will work as expected with the dynamic $TMPDIR

 updates.